qlik-oss/corectl/docs/corectl_config.md

     type: folder
 ```

 Depending on which type of connection that should be used there may be a need for additional values in your configuration.
 Below is another example where we configure an connection to a custom type connection e.g. a gRPC data connector.

+When not specifying a `connectionstring` in your connection `corectl` build a one using the `type`, keys and values from the `settings` property.
+The exampe below will yield `CUSTOM CONNECT TO \"provider=testconnector;host=corectl-test-connector;\"`.

 ```yaml
 myconnection: